ryantohhr/20-react/README.md

 - Tailwind
   - Understood utility classes for styles like width and height

+### Dice

+Created a dice site that allows the user to roll a die.

+Takeaways:

+Relatively simple project, familiarised with syntax of involved technologies

 ## Credits
 Thanks to WebDevCody for designing and sharing these projects.